 Juicy pomegranate and ambrosial Yuzu flower make an intensely floral first impression.
 The heart of Versace Bright Crystal is flowers: Magnolia, peony, and fresh lotus.
 Supporting it all is a mild base of amber.

-Although it comes in a similar bottle, Crystal Noir is the seasonal opposite to Bright Crystal’s spring-and-summer charm.
+Although it comes in a similar bottle, Versace Crystal Noir (Antoine Lie) is the seasonal opposite to Bright Crystal’s spring-and-summer charm.
 This heated, spicy fragrance launched in 2004 makes a powerful statement.

 Opening notes of piquant ginger, pepper, and cardamom are reminiscent of autumn.
 Versace Crystal Noir deepens into heady, sweeter notes of gardenia, orange blossom, coconut, and peony.
 As you might anticipate from such a bold perfume, musk, amber, and sandalwood make up the base.